FAIRmat-NFDI/nomad-docs/docs/tutorial/explore.md

 Now, let us answer the following question:

-!!! task "**What ETL materials can replace TiO2-c to improve Voc (open-circuit voltage) in perovskite solar cells?**"
+!!! task "What ETL materials can replace TiO2-c to improve Voc (open-circuit voltage) in perovskite solar cells?"

     To gain insights into this question, we can utilize NOMAD's widgets to explore relevant data: